TheXorog/BeatRecorder/README.md

 ## Contributing or forking

+Before building, you'll need [Xorog.Logger](https://github.com/Fortunevale/Xorog.Logger).
-It should be as easy as cloning the repository and running `dotnet restore`.
+From there on, it should be as easy as cloning the repository and running `dotnet restore`.